nielsdenissen/intro-to-fp-in-scala/README.md

 - Java: `./src/main/java/java_examples/`
 - Scala: `./src/main/scala/scala_examples/`

+Furthermore some exercises for FP in Scala are included using Polynote.
+You can start/stop the polynote server using:

+    ./start-polynote.sh
+    ./stop-polynote.sh

 Let's start with the most obvious one and work our way towards more specific examples.